huggingface/transformers/docs/source/en/model_doc/pixtral.md

 ## Overview

-The Pixtral model was released by the Mistral AI team on [Vllm](https://github.com/vllm-project/vllm/pull/8377), where a version of the code can be found!
+The Pixtral model was released by the Mistral AI team on [vLLM](https://github.com/vllm-project/vllm/pull/8377), where a version of the code can be found!

 Tips:

+- Pixtral is a multimodal model, taking images and text as input, and producing text as output.
+- This model follows the [Llava](llava) family, meaning image embeddings are placed instead of the `[IMG]` token placeholders.
+The model uses [`PixtralVisionModel`] for its vision encoder, and [`MistralForCausalLM`] for its language decoder.
-- Pixtral is a multimodal model, the main contribution is the 2d ROPE on the images, and support for arbitrary image size (the images are not padded together nor are they resized)
+- The main contribution is the 2d ROPE (rotary postiion embeddings) on the images, and support for arbitrary image sizes (the images are not padded together nor are they resized).
-- This model follows the `Llava` familiy, meaning image embeddings are placed instead of the `[IMG]` token placeholders.
 - The format for one or mulitple prompts is the following:
 ```
 "<s>[INST][IMG]\nWhat are the things I should be cautious about when I visit this place?[/INST]"
 ```
 Then, the processor will replace each `[IMG]` token with  a number of `[IMG]` token that depends on the height and the width of the image.
 Each *row* of the image is separated by a `[IMG_BREAK]` token, and each image is separated by a  `[IMG_END]` token.

-This model was contributed by [amyeroberts](https://huggingface.co/amyeroberts) and [ArthurZ](https://huggingface.co/ArthurZ)
+This model was contributed by [amyeroberts](https://huggingface.co/amyeroberts) and [ArthurZ](https://huggingface.co/ArthurZ).
+The original code can be found [here](https://github.com/vllm-project/vllm/pull/8377).

+## Usage

 Here is an example of how to run it: